-When I check in at the reception, I am greeted with kindness, even cordiality, but also with surprise.
+When I check in at the reception of the home, I am welcomed very kindly, but also with surprise.
 Apparently everyone just walks in and out of here, without reporting.
 It turns out to be an old people's home with many demented patients.
 I walk through the corridors in search of my department.
 They don't have security here.
-Later on I understand that it is a bigger problem to keep the patients inside, than intruders outside.
+Later on I understand that it is a bigger problem to keep the patients in, than intruders out.

-Finally, after many questions, I find the 'living room' where I will be serving.
-I am gratefully received by a tired-looking nurse, who quickly talks me through who gets what on the sarnies and what I have to watch out for with diabetes patients and people who can't eat themselves.
-The living room looks pretty cozy, with nice furniture, books, games, a large TV and a kitchen with all the amenities.
+Finally, after asking around, I find the 'living room' where I will be working.
+I am gratefully received by a tired-looking nurse, who quickly talks me through who gets what on the sarnies and what I have to watch out for with diabetes patients and people who can't eat independently (bibs!).
+The living room looks pretty cosy, with nice furniture, books, games, a large TV and a kitchen with all the amenities.
 The patients is a different story.
 I look around and see about six people hanging in huge wheelchairs.
 Some have their chin hanging on their chest, others are staring blankly ahead.
 A few have a somewhat brighter look in their eyes.
 They wear bland, faded clothes in indefinable colours and thick slippers.
 "Well, you'll be all right, it's good to have you here," says the nurse, before she gets out.
 Her shift is over.
 "Good afternoon", I try with some people.
-Fortunately, Mrs. Kaat reacts.
+Thanks goodness, Mrs. Kaat reacts.
 She has bright eyes, but I know that doesn't mean anything.
 I suggest to make a cup of tea.
 She thinks that's a good idea.
 In the handbook, which is all I’ve got to find my way around these people, I find a list of drinks preferences.
 Mr. van Eik is diabetic, so just sweeteners, Mrs. van Olst takes sugar, and Mrs. Takstra drinks from a special cup with a spout.
 I do my best, but in the meantime Mrs. Kaat has become restless and starts shouting that Mrs. Takstra is stupid.
 I quickly give her a cup of tea, but she pushes it away with force, a good thing it doesn't fall over.
-I had put some cookies on the table for fun, but Mrs. van Olst took them all and crumbled them all on her sweater, a terrible mess.
-Luckily Mrs. Takstra manages to grab the handles of the garden cup herself and gets a sip in her mouth.
+I had put some cookies on the table to add a bit of fun, but Mrs. van Olst took them and crumbled them on her sweater, and made a terrible mess.
+Luckily Mrs. Takstra manages to grab the handles of the cup herself and gets a sip in her mouth.
 Suddenly Mr. van Eik shouts from his wheelchair: "I'm tired of that stupid face!"
-I look in his direction and see that André Rieu's face has been on the TV screen all afternoon.
-After an hour and a half of this fiddling, fortunately Annemarie comes to the rescue, an experienced, energetic carer and hostess.
+I look in his direction and see that a still of André Rieu's face has been on the TV screen all afternoon.
+After an hour and a half of this palaver, I get help.
+Annemarie comes to the rescue, an experienced, energetic carer and hostess.
 I let out a sigh of relief and feel like a sponge, I learn so much from her.
-We make sandwiches, put everyone at the table, Mr. TJ (he is 94 and blind, but not demented, you should know) does the “Our Father” prayer and then we all eat together.
+We make sandwiches, put everyone at the table, Mr. TJ (he is 94 and blind, but not demented, that's good to know) does the “Our Father” prayer and then we all eat together.
 I am slowly feeding pieces of bread to Mrs. Takstra, and checking with the others that the butter they spread on their bread actually ends up there and not on the table or clothes.
-Between 6 and 7 o'clock, after the meal, the carers come to pick up the people one by one to put them to bed.
-It has to be early, there is a shortage of personnel, only 2 carers are available to put 15 people to bed.
+Between 6 and 7 pm, after the meal, the carers come to pick up the people one by one to put them to bed.
+It has to be early, there is a shortage of staff, only 2 carers are available to put 15 people to bed.
 I clean up, scrub the underside of the tables (all those demented, nervous fingers all day long), wipe the floor and then the shift is over.
-I love the cycle home, through the forest, wind in my hair.
+I love the cycle home, 10km through the forest, wind in my hair.
 Breathe!
 I find it incomprehensible that without a job interview, without any check on my suitability, I was allowed to work in this job.
 While the training for carers lasts 18 months!
 I don't see any other nice jobs on the app at all, so I sign up for a couple more days with the oldies.

 On the third day I work in an open department with a mix of patients.
 I meet a young colleague who has been accidentally ordered twice by HR.
 She works for a different employment agency, but we are both scheduled, and of course we're not going home!
 So we do the shift together.
 She is training to be a nurse, and claims that she has been working with the elderly for four years now.
 And yet I don't find her friendly to the people, not understanding, and I see that she is rubbing people up the wrong way, and even worse, is making them restless.
 She's young, 22, and I wonder why she's doing this job.
 She says it pays well.
 She wants to buy a car, she says, while looking at her 3cm long pink acrylic nails.
 Mrs. Van Papen keeps asking if we've already arrived in Zeist - she thinks we're on a cruise - and a moment later Mrs. Veen (104 years old) is delivered to our living room.
 She had walked away, and had been found at the bus stop, luckily just in time, before the bus arrived.
 I feed Mrs. van Halen a plate of porridge, the memories of feeding my own children when they were babies come to the surface.
 "And one more spoonful, well done!"
 My colleague doesn't get much into her, I take over and am proud that with patience I get almost a whole bowl of porridge into her.
 The predominant feeling I get from these services is sadness.
 What is the point of keeping these people alive?
 And imagine if this ever happens to me!
 All day with a diaper in a wheelchair.
 I have a lot of admiration for the permanent staff.
 They are kind to the people, patient, and do their job without nagging.
 It looks like half of the home is run by volunteers, there must be a huge shortage.
 I can see that in all the open shifts on my job app that most are for care homes.
 And they are not getting filled.
 I fear that this will only get worse in the future.